Taping is a great way of relieving symptoms of patellofemoral pain by helping to control the position of the patella (kneecap)

 The knee cap may also need to be tilted or rotated in addition to sliding it medially.
-The therapist needs to look and assess the patella.
-If the first attempt is not successful then try a tilt or rotation.
+The therapist needs to

 The effectiveness of taping should be assessed by performing an activity which usually causes pain (e.g. a squat) before applying the tape, which is then repeated after the tape is applied.
-If the taping has been effective then the activity should be virtually pain free.
+If the taping has been effective then the activity should be virtually pain-free.

 What is required?

 - 2.5cm (1 inch) nonstretch white zinc oxide tape.